it-is-it/user-list-management-app/README.md

 ## 📸 Screenshots

-> _Add screenshots of the UI showing Table, View, Edit, and Create screens._
+> _Adding screenshots of the UI showing Table, View, Edit, and Create screens later._

 ---